 The ideal person to buy a power inverter is someone who has at least 12 hours of public power supply per day or someone who already has a power generator, but wants a noise free alternative.

-For example, I use my power generator during the day (if power supply becomes epileptic, though thankfully in the past couple of weeks power supply have been stable in my area so my generator have been resting for weeks now, though I still warm it up every 10 days) and use my power inverter at night because they operate at low noise and are night-friendly.
+For example, I use my power generator during the day (if power supply becomes epileptic) and use my power inverter at night because they operate at low noise and are night-friendly.
 The generator also charges the inverter battery while it is on.

-However, if you are in an area with less than 12 hours of public power supply, it will not make a lot of sense to buy an inverter, except you also have a power generator or you are willing to invest in a solar power system with solar panels.
+If you live in an area with less than 12 hours of public power supply, it will not make a lot of sense to buy an inverter, except you also have a power generator or you are willing to invest in a solar power system with solar panels.